dgunawan/product-delivery-ingredients/index.md

 * Manual/exploratory testing (the cloud on top of the pyramid) will need to be kept to the minimum, and as necessary.
 ![Testing Pyramid](https://dgunawan.github.io/product-delivery-ingredients/images/Testing Pyramid.jpg)
 * For automated tests
+	* Run UI tests using Chrome's headless mode
 	* Only do the [necessary validation](https://www.gocd.org/2017/10/10/architecting-continuous-delivery) with acceptance tests, everything else covered by unit tests and a smaller layer of integration tests.
 	* “Record and playback testing” is **unacceptable** as these will create non-deterministic tests.
 	* Understand [Stubbing and Mocking](https://martinfowler.com/articles/mocksArentStubs.html)
 	* [BDD](https://cucumber.io/blog/2016/07/20/where_should_you_use_bdd) should be used "in all the places where the business has reason to have opinions about the behaviour."